aimms/how-to/C_Deployment/Deploy_DataServerComm_4_LoadResults.rst

 There are now several opportunities for further improvement:

 #.
 End users may want to keep track of the progress of the solution process, especially the gap is interesting.
-In `How to display solve progress info in WebUI  <https://how-to.aimms.com/C_Deployement/Deploy_DataServerComm_5_Progress.html>`_ we show how to do this.
+In :doc:`Deploy_DataServerComm_5_Progress` we show how to do this.

 #.
 The contents of intermediate solutions can be interesting for the data session at hand.
-In `How to retrieve intermediate results from a server session to the data session <https://how-to.aimms.com/RetrieveIntermediateResults.html>`_ we show how to copy selected intermediate results from the server session to the data session.
+In :doc:`Deploy_DataServerComm_6_Retrieve` we show how to copy selected intermediate results from the server session to the data session.

 #.
 Once the solution is "good enough for now", the end user may want to abort the server session.
-In `How to interrupt a solve while WebUI is active during a solve <https://how-to.aimms.com/StopSolveWithoutVeil.html>`_ we will show how to interrupt the server session.
+In :doc:`Deploy_DataServerComm_7_Interrupt` we will show how to interrupt the server session.

 .. include:: ../includes/form.def